 The Ward is served by only one single-decker, 40-seater, 367 Bus Route from West Croydon to/from Bromley via Shirley Oaks Village.
-This Bus Route is becoming heavily congested at peak times and the increase in Residential Densities from cumulative piecemeal developments is causing local passenger frustration.
+This Bus Route via The Glade is becoming heavily congested at peak times and the increase in Residential Densities from cumulative piecemeal developments is causing local passenger frustration.
 One additional service is dedicated for school children.

-The additional cumulative local developments in addition to current proposals is forecast to be an additional 409 residents which requires reassessment of local bus service provision as residents are converting to other modes of transport to avoid this passenger congestion, which is a preference for car usage which should be avoided.
-(See Listing above)
+The additional cumulative local developments in addition to current proposals is forecast to be an additional 509 residents which requires reassessment of local bus service provision as residents are converting to other modes of transport to avoid this passenger bus congestion, which is a preference for car usage which should be avoided.
+(See Histogram above)